MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     $ORIGIN example.net. ; Service provider zone
     foosvc               3600 IN SVCB 1 . key65333=...
     foosvc                300 IN AAAA 2001:db8::1
-{: title="foo://foo.example.com:8080 is delegated to a example.net, but bar://bar.example.com:9090 is served locally.}
+{: title="foo://foo.example.com:8080 is delegated to foosvc.example.net, but bar://bar.example.com:9090 is served locally.}

 Domain owners SHOULD avoid using a TargetName that is below a DNAME, as this is likely unnecessary and makes responses slower and larger.